zhao-zihao/SeamCarving/README.md

-# seam
+# seam carver

-Using seam carving technique to resize picture.
+Using seam carving technique to reduce picture width by delete unimportant pixels.

+you can find the paper here https://inst.eecs.berkeley.edu/~cs194-26/fa16/hw/proj4-seamcarving/imret.pdf

-In addition to standard seam carving, I also convert a picture into 10 colums like grid system in twitter Bootstrap, you can choose to proccess each colum and leave other part untouched.
+In addition to standard seam carving, this project convert a picture into 10 colums like grid system in twitter Bootstrap, you can choose to proccess each colum and leave other part untouched.
 For example, the following code means that reduce image width to `25%` and the seam is searched from the first 3 colums.
 ```
 Picture picture = new Picture(args[0]);